 And again, I don’t have a definite answer.

-Both Angular and React have their pros and cons if it comes to scalability, but taken into account that React is better off with bigger apps, if you plan to make your app really big in the future, maybe it’s better to think about the React from the beginning.
+Both Angular and React have their pros and cons if it comes to scalability, but taking into account that React is better off with bigger apps, if you plan to make your app really big in the future, maybe it’s better to think about the React from the beginning.

 Is it going to be easier to start a project with React or Angular?